 Bio

-My name is Nanqinqin Li (pronunciation: nan-CHIN-CHin, Chinese: 李南沁沁).
-I am a Ph.D. candidate at Princeton University advised by Prof. Michael Freedman on systems research in Princeton SNS Group (also working closely with Prof. Amit Levy and Prof. Wyatt Lloyd).
+My name is Nanqinqin Li (Chinese: 李南沁沁).
+I am a Research Scientist at ByteDance, working on the next-generation memory architectures for AI and agentic workloads.
+I got my Ph.D. in CS from Princeton University, advised by Prof. Michael Freedman on systems research in Princeton SNS Group.
+I also worked closely with Prof. Amit Levy, Prof. Wyatt Lloyd, and Prof. Asaf Cidon(Columbia).

 I received my M.S. degree from the University of Chicago advised by Prof. Haryadi Gunawi on combating the notorious tail latency problem of solid-state drives.
 I got my B.Eng degree from Beijing University of Posts and Telecommunications.